 By reusing and recycling materials, we reduce the amount of waste we send to landfill.
 Symantec is focused on reducing waste through source-reduction as well as recycling programs.

-e, equivalent to an 8% absolute reduction.
 When travel is necessary, Symantec works with its travel vendors to help us to reduce the environmental impacts of our travel.

 - We prefer airlines with strong corporate responsibility strategies and are monitoring the development of airline biofuels.